 Claim #1 - Phytic acid/phytates can bind to minerals in the digestive system, making them less available for absorption.

 Phytic acid/phytates are simply stored phosphorus and commonly found in whole grains, legumes, nuts, and seeds.
-While it’s true that phytates can bind to minerals, you simply need to cook your beans and eat more of mineral absorption enhancer such as garlic and onions to negate this affect.
+While it’s true that phytates can bind to minerals, you simply need to cook your beans and eat more of mineral absorption enhancer such as garlic and onions to negate this effect.

 Soaking, sprouting, or fermenting these foods will also significantly reduce their phytic acid levels.
 For an in-depth look at phytic acid/phytates and their benefits, check out Phytic Acid 101 from Authority Nutrition.

 Phytates have a wide range of health-promoting properties such as anti-cancer activity, osteoporosis prevention through improved bone density.